PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TournamentFarmer2.md

 - The easiest way sketch Memento is to block it with Protect, then Sketch it the next turn.
 The Koffings by the Crystal Pool in Kitakami will know Memento.
 - Since Protect is useful for sketching both Taunt and Memento, you will want your Smeargle to sketch Protect first. (even though it won't be used for the tournament)

-In both cases, you will require a Pokémon that already knows Happy Hour.
-Since you cannot transfer Happy Hour from other games and the DLC preordering has already expired, you will need to trade for it if you don't already have a Pokémon that has it.
+Since Happy Hour cannot be transfered from other games and the DLC preordering has already expired, you either already have it somewhere or must trade for it.
+Regardless, Happy Hour is optional and the the program can run without it.
+It will just be less efficient with rewards.

 ## Instructions